 HRDQ’s training workshop materials include one-day workshops and multi-day programs that provide a comprehensive, experientially-based event.
 Comprehensive facilitator guides and support materials ensure your success with theory background, step-by-step facilitator instructions, professional PowerPoint presentations, sample participant materials, and more.
 Learners can work from professionally designed participant materials, and managers can deliver high-quality learning with zero development time.

 Although we may not be aware of it, we communicate with the goal of influencing other people on a regular basis.
-From the simplest task ...View full detailsfrom $168.25
+From the simplest task of...View full detailsfrom $168.25

 In today's competitive environment, organizations cannot afford to lose talented employees.
-However, individuals who are not adequately c...View full detailsfrom $168.25
+However, individuals who are not adequately coa...View full detailsfrom $168.25

 While some organizations test and adopt new processes, most, in the end, limp along and lack the resources and political capital to chang...View full detailsfrom $106.25

 The more we know about the way we communicate, the better we can build the "communication bridge" that leads to productive relationships.
-Building ...View full detailsfrom $168.25
+B...View full detailsfrom $168.25

 When it comes to negotiating, being “nice” doesn’t mean needing to lose —or to be the only one to benefit.
 The Negotiating Win-Win Solut...View full detailsfrom $168.25

-The role of the supervisor has changed dramatically through the evolution of the organization.
-Today's frontline leaders need practical, skill-spec...View full detailsfrom $168.25
+The role of your supervisors changes dramatically because of constant developments within your company.
+Today's frontline leaders need pra...View full detailsfrom $168.25

 Have you ever witnessed a winning sports team, a well-rehearsed orchestra, or a synchronized surgical unit?
-Did you feel the commitment a...View full detailsfrom $168.25
+Did you feel the commitment and...View full detailsfrom $168.25